 We invited elite athletes Sam Poolman, Katie Ebzery and Amy Harrison to share what they have learnt and what they are still learning in the world of sport.

-Our Chief Marketer, Holly Martin, was the event MC and opened the event stating that it is not fair that there is a disparity when it comes to female and male athletes’ remuneration.
+Our Chief Marketer, Holly Martin, was the event MC and opened the event by stating that it is not fair that there is a disparity when it comes to female and male athletes’ remuneration.
 She cited the recent issue when a Billabong Junior Pro Series image went viral, as it showed the male winner receiving double the prize money of the female competitor.

-After introducing each athlete and providing a quick overview of their impressive careers, the three athletes sharing their stories and experiences as athletes; what they have had to overcome, the relationships they have built and their greatest achievements in their sporting careers so far.
+After introducing each athlete and providing a quick overview of their impressive careers, the three athletes share their stories and experiences as athletes; what they have had to overcome, the relationships they have built and their greatest achievements in their sporting careers so far.

 Each athlete had a different story to tell and the audience was absolutely captivated by everything they had to say.
-Sam shared her experiences that she has had due to sponsorship from Hawaiian Airlines, Katie told us about her inspiration as a young athlete and Amy opened up about her injuries and how she has pushed through them.
+Sam shared the experiences that she has had due to sponsorship from Hawaiian Airlines, Katie told us about her inspiration as a young athlete and Amy opened up about her injuries and how she has pushed through them.